mitcharseneau/IaR-Display/INSTALL.md

 - The desktop background matches the splash during startup
 - Chromium launches in kiosk mode
 - The IaR Helper extension is loaded automatically
+- Chromium does not prompt to save passwords
 - The iamresponding login page is displayed